What Is Property Maintenance? (Definition, Benefits & Examples)

 Share

 If you own or manage a residential property, you know how important it is to stay on top of any and all potential issues.
-If a pipe bursts or a house requires new roofing, such issues will greatly affect not only your business, but the lives of your tenants.
+If a pipe bursts or a house requires new roofing, such property maintenance issues will greatly affect, not only your business, but the lives of your tenants.

 Whether you’re responsible for a condominium community, hotel, apartment building or single-family homes, you can’t properly care for a property without keeping it well-maintained and up-to-date.
 Doing so will ensure that occupants remain both safe and satisfied (and more likely to continue leasing and recommending your rental property down the line).